xud0218/scorePrediction/midterm-report-xudd.md

 Final Random Forest model accuracy reached around 0.53 ± 2, demonstrating acceptable but improvable performance across structured and textual data.

 **Future Directions**:
-   - **Sentiment Analysis**: Introducing a `Sentiment` feature to categorize reviews as positive, neutral, or negative could reduce data complexity by removing the need for full TF-IDF and SVD processing.
+   - **Sentiment Analysis**: Introducing a `Sentiment` feature to categorize reviews as positive, neutral, or negative could potentially reduce data complexity by removing the need for full TF-IDF and SVD processing as not all the TF-IDF features are to predict the specific `Score`.
 This streamlined approach would allow for using more complex models within Colab’s free-tier memory limits.
    - **Ensemble Models**: Exploring stacking and blending methods, such as Gradient Boosting with Random Forest, to combine model strengths.
+Gradient Boosting builds sequential trees, where each tree corrects the errors of the previous one, effectively handling complex patterns.
+This method often achieves high accuracy, though it requires careful tuning to avoid overfitting.
    - **Hyperparameter Optimization**: Leveraging grid search for finer hyperparameter adjustments.
 (Exceeded RAM for Colab)

 With the limitation of RAM in Colab and the constraint usage of deep learning models, capturing meaningful patterns between features and target data becomes challenging yet essential for enhancing model accuracy.